 - Preheat the oven to 350 degrees.

 - Melt the butter in a skillet or saucepan over medium heat (I use the same skillet used to prepare the nuts).
 Once barely melted, remove from heat and pour into a large mixing bowl.
 Add the sugars to the melted butter and stir until combined.
-Add the eggs one at a time, stirring each until combined.
+Add the eggs one at a time, followed by the vanilla, stirring each until combined.
 In a separate, medium sized bowl, stir together the flour, baking soda, baking powder, salt, cinnamon, and coriander.
 Add the dry ingredients to the butter mixture, stirring until almost combined, and then fold in the chocolate.

 - If your dough is shiny and still somewhat warm, allow to sit in the fridge for 5-10 minutes to firm up slightly.